 Spending all day at a computer often means our default mode of communication becomes email, add to that the WhatsApp messages and memes and it can be completely overwhelming.

 Working from home means we obviously miss out on face to face interaction and casual conversations with our work colleagues.
-While many elements of our lives have been curtailed, most of us are still filling time with other things we can discuss with family, friends and colleagues – the challenges of DIY, books we are reading and how much long division has changed since we were at school.
+While many elements of our lives have changed, most of us are still filling time with other things we can discuss with family, friends and colleagues – the challenges of DIY, books we are reading and how much long division has changed since we were at school.

 Make a point to pick up the phone or video call a friend, family member or colleague at least a couple of times a day.
 Talking provides us with an opportunity to discuss our worries and concerns, to recognise we are not dealing with this crisis alone and to provide much needed support for one another.

 Exercise is essential to maintaining good mental and physical health and wellbeing.